 בְּרֵאשִׁ֖ית בָּרָ֣א אֱלֹהִ֑ים אֵ֥ת הַשָּׁמַ֖יִם וְאֵ֥ת הָאָֽרֶץ׃

-This, of course, does not mean that Yahweh consists of multiple gods.
-If this were true then Yahweh would not be referred to sometimes in the singular, and sometimes in the plural.
+This, of course, does not mean that Yahuweh consists of multiple gods.
+If this were true then Yahuweh would not be referred to sometimes in the singular, and sometimes in the plural.
 He is referred to as El, Eloah, and Elohim throughout the Old Testament.
 Elohim is by far the most common, appearing almost 3,000 times in the Old Testament.
 He is called one and plural in a seemingly interchangeable fashion, joined with singular and plural verbs alike.
 The verse Deuteronomy 6:4 states “Hear, O Isreal!
-The Lord (Yahweh) our God (Elohim) is one Lord (Yahweh).”
+The Lord (Yahuweh) our God (Elohim) is one Lord (Yahuweh).”
 This explains that although Elohim is plural, He is nonetheless a single being.
 The word אֶחָֽד, used for “one” in that verse, refers to a unity comprised of parts (e.g. a bunch of bananas) as opposed to יָחִיד֙, a unity consisting only of itself.
+The word אֶחָֽד is also used to describe Adam and Eve becoming one in marriage.
+They were two persons who became one flesh.
 Deut.
-6:4 is known as the SHEMA and leaves no room at all for ambiguity or disagreement on the matter.
+6:4 leaves no room at all for ambiguity or disagreement on the matter.
 God is, indeed, comprised of several distinct Persons who form a single being.
 Parkhurst wrote,

 “The particle את,” says Aben Ezra, “signifies the substance of the thing.”
 The like definition is given by Kimchi in his Book of Roots.
 “This particle,” says Mr. Ainsworth, “having the first and last letters of the Hebrew alphabet in it, is supposed to comprise the sum and substance of all things.”
 “The particle את eth (says Buxtorf, Talmudic Lexicon, sub voce) with the cabalists is often mystically put for the beginning and the end, as α alpha and ω omega are in the Apocalypse.”
 On this ground these words should be translated, “God in the beginning created the substance of the heaven and the substance of the earth,” i.e. the prima materia, or first elements, out of which the heavens and the earth were successively formed.
 The Syriac translator understood the word in this sense, and to express this meaning has used the word yoth, which has this signification, and is very properly translated in Walton’s Polyglot, Esse, caeli et Esse terrae, “the being or substance of the heaven, and the being or substance of the earth.”